raspberrypilearning/c3-wolfram-fruit-machine/en/step_4.md

 ![Which Statement](images/Which.png)

 --- task ---
+First, clean up a little: Delete the previous code that was using `RandomChoice[fruits, 3]`.
+--- /task ---

+--- task ---
 Combine the random fruit picker and the game rules into a single function using a `Which` statement.

 ```